samber/do/docs/docs/service-registration/lazy-loading.md

 Lazy loading limits the number of components that load in an app.

+🚀 Lazy services are loaded in invocation order.

+🐎 Lazy service invocation is protected against concurrent loading.

 ## Provider

 A lazy service must be defined with a `provider` (kind of constructor).
 This provider will be called once and must return the singleton or an error.